 3.9.
-Safety systems should be independent of systems of a lower safety class to prevent faults from propagating from those systems of a lower safety class and to ensure that the safety systems can perform their safety functions as necessary.
+Safety systems should be independent of systems of a lower safety class to prevent faults from propagating from those the systems of athe lower safety class and to ensure that the safety systems can perform their safety functions as necessary.